On this page

-- decide whether they want to retire now or later
+- whether they want to retire now or later

-- decide which of the retirement options they want to choose
+- which of the retirement options they want to choose

-- decide what to do if they only have a small pension pot
+- what to do if they only have a small pension pot

-- decide what to do if they have more than one pension pot
+- what to do if they have more than one pension pot

-Members of your scheme are likely to have four different options for their pension pot, either available directly from the scheme or on transfer to a different scheme:
+Members of your scheme are likely to have different options for their pension pot, either available directly from the scheme or on transfer to a different scheme.
+They can:

-- using their pension to buy a guaranteed income for life (known as a 'lifetime annuity')
+- get a guaranteed income for life (known as an 'annuity')

-- using their pension to provide a flexible retirement income (known as 'flexi-access drawdown')
+- get a flexible retirement income (known as 'flexi-access drawdown')

-- taking a number of cash sums at different stages
+- take their pension pot as a number of lump sums at different times

-- taking the whole pot as cash in one go
+- take their whole pension pot in one go

 For more information about these options, see the Money Advice Service guide Your pension: it's time to choose.